 In February 2022, we launched our Impact Plan, a socially responsible pension plan that invests exclusively in companies addressing the world’s great social and environmental problems, whilst saving for your retirement.
+You can learn more about impact investing by watching the Impact Plan’s co-portfolio manager, Eric Rice, explain what it is, where the concept originated from and how BlackRock identify impact companies.
 One of the companies which feature in the plan’s top 10 holdings is Bank Rakyat Indonesia (BRI), an innovative business providing access to financial services in Indonesia.

 BRI’s a pioneer of microfinance in Indonesia and one of the largest providers of microloans and financial services to micro, small and medium enterprises (MSMEs) and low-income households in Indonesia and Southeast Asia.
 Millions of people in the region rely on BRI to access essential financial services, such as savings accounts and insurance products, enabling them to grow their businesses, serve their local communities and provide for themselves and their families.